Chileans to vote on conservative constitution draft a year after rejecting leftist charter

 The new proposed document, which says Chile is a social and democratic state that “promotes the progressive development of social rights” through state and private institutions, is also being opposed by many local leaders who say it scraps tax on houses that are primary residences, a vital source of state revenue that is paid by the wealthiest.

-It also would establish new law enforcement institutions and says non-documented immigrants should be expelled “as soon as possible.”
+It also would establish new law enforcement institutions and says irregular immigrants should be expelled “as soon as possible.”

+César Campos, a 70-year-old taxi driver, turned out early to support the new constitution.
+He viewed it as a vote against the left, whose ideas largely dominated the first, rejected draft.

+“(President Gabriel) Boric wants everybody to be equal,” Campos said.
+“Why should anyone who studies or works their entire life have to share that?”

 The process to write a new constitution began after 2019 street protests, when thousands of people complained about inequality in one of Latin America’s most politically stable and economically strongest countries.